Fold-up Van Table for Two

 Nut, bolt, and washer

 The first step in the design of our table was to figure out how tall we needed the table to be.
-Since the bench we would be sitting at while using the table stores our chest fridge, it has a fixed height of about 20 inches.
+Since the bench we would be sitting at while using the table stores our chest fridge, it had a fixed height of about 20 inches.
 This is on the taller side for a seat, so we wanted to make sure that the the height of the table would be ergonomic in comparison to the bench.
-After a hilarious bout of measuring furniture in our apartment and measuring ourselves doing 20-inch wall sits while holding boards to simulate a table top, we ended up deciding that the top of our table should be about 11 inches above the seat of the bench.
+After a hilarious bout of measuring furniture in our apartment and measuring ourselves while trying to hold precisely 20-inch wall sits while holding boards to simulate a table top, we ended up deciding that the top of our table should be about 11 inches above the seat of the bench.
 That meant that when folded upright, we wanted the table to be about 31 inches high.

 Since we knew the height we wanted our table to be, we could figure out the size of needed for the cabinet door.
 We wanted the table to be as long and wide as possible, so the door is about as wide as the space between the bench and cabinets and as high as our bed platform front.
 The frame in the door that holds the table is about two inches wide to give us the maximum table size.